z4kn4fein/trybot/README.md

 // Or with a return value
 var policy = new BotPolicy<HttpResponseMessage>();

-// Configure the policy to retry failed operations policy.Configure(policyConfig => policyConfig
+// Configure the policy to use timeout on operations policy.Configure(policyConfig => policyConfig
     .Timeout(timeoutConfig => timeoutConfig
         // Set after how much time should be the given operation cancelled.